Last updated: 2018-01-22

 - Be an active [Member] for at least 1 week with no active warnings.

-- Create a residence in an existing town with the permission of that town’s mayor.
+- Create a residence in a town (including their own) with the permission of that town’s mayor.
 This can be done either by building a new, original house in the town, or moving into an suite in an existing apartment/flat/condominium.

-- Create a business in an existing town with the permission of that town’s mayor.
+- Create a business in a town (including their own) with the permission of that town’s mayor.
 This can be done either by building a new, original store or business in the town, or moving into an available space in an existing mall or shopping centre.

 - Your home and business may be in the same town, or in two different towns.